GenericMappingTools/gmt/doc/rst/source/supplements/potential/gravfft.rst

 2700 and a mantle with 3300 density we could repeat the command used to compute the water layer anomaly, using 600 (3300 - 2700) as the density contrast.
 But we now have a problem because we need to know the mean moho depth.
-That is when **-A** option comes in hand.
-Notice that we didn't need to do that before because mean water depth was computed directly from data. (notice also the negative sign of the argument to **-A**, remember z positive up):
+That is when the scale/offset that can be appended to the grid's name comes in hand.
+Notice that we didn't need to do that before because mean water depth was computed directly from data. (notice also the negative sign of the offset due to the fact that *z* is positive up):

    ::

-    gmt gravfft bat.grd -D600 -Gmoho_g.grd -A-6000
+    gmt gravfft bat.grd=nf/1/-6000 -D600 -Gmoho_g.grd

 Now, subtract it to the sea-bottom anomaly to obtain the MBA anomaly.
 That is: